 The capacity of the tailings management facility at BAOPP is sufficient to include material from the LoMP up to and including 2029.
 The final years of production are expected to exceed the existing tailings dam capacity.
-A feasibility study investigating tailings storage solutions for the remainder of the mine life is close to completion and is expected to provide support for an investment decision in Q1 2024.
-Whilst considerable uncertainty remains as to the viability of tailings storage beyond 2029, it is reasonable at this stage to assume that a solution can be implemented in a timely manner.
+Application of new tailings storage solutions is submitted to competent authorities and expects to be decided during 2025.
+Capacity will cover current LOMP, approx. 2036, and some additional years.